 Ryan grew up in New York City and recently graduated with a Bachelor of Science in chemistry from the University of Pittsburgh.
 He has been with the St. Hilaire lab since his freshman year and is currently working as a research technician in the lab.
 He is also working as a patient care technician at UPMC Mercy.
 Outside of academics, Ryan enjoys exploring the outdoors and listening to classical music.

-UNIVERSITY OF PITTSBURGH, CHEMISTRY, CLASS OF 2023
+UNDERGRADUATE STUDENT, CHEMISTRY, CLASS OF 2023

 Angela is an undergraduate at the University of Pittsburgh studying Natural Sciences and Linguistics.
 She is a native of Pittsburgh and aspires to work in Public Health.
 Besides lab, Angela loves musicals, playing mancala, and plogging (picking up litter while jogging!).